 If I can play a small role in helping these writers introduce themselves, I’m all in.
 Here then, are just a few of the blogs that have popped up on my radar (and reader list) in the past several months.
 There is no doubt in my mind, you will enjoy them too.

-8 New Blogs on Minimalism/Simplicity You Will Enjoy Reading
+8 Minimalist Blogs You Will Enjoy Reading in 2019

-Slow Your Home.
-Brooke McAlary, who has been writing for 18 months, authors a most wonderful blog dedicated to simple living.
+Brooke McAlary authors a most wonderful blog dedicated to simple living.
 I find her writing to be intelligent, thoughtful, and encouraging.
 Her wonderful series on the A-Z’s of simple living keeps me engaged… and definitely looking forward to see what she does with Q, X, and Z.

-Minimalist Baker.
 John and Dana have created a website that combines each of their passions: cooking, art, design, simplicity.
 Every recipe consists of 10 ingredients or less, requires a single spoon or bowl, or takes 30 minutes or less to prepare.
-Many recipes are also vegetarian or vegan friendly.
+Many recipes are also vegetarian or vegan-friendly.
 It’s a Pinterest dream come true.

 Image: Travis Isaacs